faizan4devloper/band-landing-page/README.md

 import React, { useState } from 'react';
 import axios from 'axios';
 import Sidebar from './Sidebar';
 import MainContent from './MainContent';
-import DataTable from './DataTable'; // Import the new DataTable component import styles from './ProductSheetsPage.module.css';
+import DataTable from './DataTable'; // Import the DataTable component import styles from './ProductSheetsPage.module.css';

 const ProductSheetsPage = () => {